kanazawazawa/introduction-to-github-1/README.md

 ![screenshot of message and button](/images/compare-and-pull-request.png)

- If you want, feel free to click **Compare & pull request**, and then skip to step 3 - 6 below.
+ If you want, feel free to click **Compare & pull request**, and then skip to No.6 below.
 If you don't click the button, the instructions below walk you through manually setting up the pull request.

 1. Click on the **Pull requests** tab in your repository.
 2. Click **New pull request**.